Click on images for larger view

 The elaborate decor of this room attests to the public lifestyle of Governor Fenton.
 National and international notables were entertained here at receptions and political gatherings.
 This stately room was flower bedecked for the weddings and receptions of two Fenton daughters.
 The solemn ceremonies of “laying out” as well as the funeral services for both Governor and Mrs. Fenton took place in here also.

-“A Child’s Life” is an exhibit which contains artifacts used in the education and daily life of Victorian children.
+“A Child’s Life” is an exhibit on the third floor which contains artifacts used in the education and daily life of Victorian children.
 It provides another intimate look at domesticity in an earlier time.

 The military exhibit reveals the local and national significance of the Civil War to this mansion.
 It served as the last National Headquarters of the Grand Army of the Republic, from 1948 to 1957.
 When the last member of that organization died, in 1957, Cora Gillis, the Secretary, signed and closed the official books in this building.
 All the records were then sent to the Library of Congress.